-The performing arts at Ohio State cultivate a vibrant environment where unlimited opportunities exist for creativity, free expression, real-world experience, strong traditions and community engagement.
+The visual and performing arts are a centerpiece of The Ohio State University.
+Our rich and challenging curriculum and professional faculty artists cultivate a vibrant environment where unlimited opportunities exist for creativity, free expression, real-world experience, strong traditions and community engagement.

-The OSU Urban Arts Space challenges our ways of thinking about the performing and visual arts and their role in everyday life through conversation, art-making, and experimentation.
-The OSU Urban Arts Space encourages transformative experiences that expand worldviews, offer hands-on practical experiences in the arts and education, and develop new career skills to reflect an entrepreneurial culture.
+The Urban Arts Space encourages transformative experiences that expand worldviews, offer hands-on practical experiences in the arts and education and develop new career skills to reflect an entrepreneurial culture.

-The Orton Geological Museum is located in Orton Hall on the South Oval on the Ohio State University Main Campus.
-Part of the School of Earth Sciences, the Museum plays a key role in teaching, outreach, and research.
-It is open to the public free of charge from 8:00 am to 5:00 p.m.
+The Orton Geological Museum is located in Orton Hall.
+Part of the School of Earth Sciences, the Museum plays a key role in teaching, outreach and research.
+It is open to the public free of charge from 8 a.m. to 5 p.m.
 Monday through Friday.
-Explore rocks, minerals and fossils from Ohio and around the world.

-Classical Archaeology is the study of the art, architecture, and culture of the ancient Greeks and Romans, on the basis of their archaeological remains.
-The Museum of Classical Archaeology at Ohio State is designed to provide a significant focus for ongoing teaching, research, and outreach in a number of areas within the University.
+Classical archaeology is the study of the art, architecture, and culture of the ancient Greeks and Romans, on the basis of their archaeological remains.
+This museum is designed to provide a significant focus for ongoing teaching, research, and outreach.